Developer guide

 Using Configuration or Custom Steps

-Sessions can be initiated in two ways:
+You can initiate a session in two ways:

 config_id